 As of September 2018, it had raised 165 million euros, reaching a valuation of 1.1 billion.

 "Geography is less important in a world that is always on and connected," says Jack Clare, chief information and strategy officer of Dunkin 'Brands Group Inc. "For most of our digital and technology roles, our team may even be on the moon and be equally efficient."

 A Gallup poll says that in 2016, 43% of the workforce works remotely at least part of the time.
 Workers are demanding more and more flexibility and autonomy and obtaining new work from home opportunities from various companies.

 The story and the GitLab model

 GitLab was born online: the two founders met online in 2011, Sid Sijbrandij lived in Ola da and Dimitri Zaporozhets in Ukraine.
-After 3 years of remote work the two met halfway in Poland and started the company.
+After 3 years of remote work, the two met halfway in Poland and started the company.

 Today GitLab employs people from all over the world: more than half in the USA, 20% in Europe and the crime a little here and a little there.
-Newcomers are trained through 250 video webinars from a dedicated YouTube channel, a 2000 page manual with protocols, information and goals to be achieved.
+Newcomers are formed through 250 video webinars from a dedicated YouTube channel, a 2000 page manual with protocols, information and goals to be achieved.